'Like Rabid Dogs' (1976) – Mario Imperoli.

 fascinating document exposing the turbulent socio-political unrest of

 Italy in the 1970s.
-A meticulously constructed film that certainly
+A meticulously constructed thriller that certainly

 rewards repeat viewing, and the resolutely cool, objective way